The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 Step 2: Engage a Knowledgeable Lawyer

-While not technically mandatory, PLEASE enlist the services of a qualified lawyer who specializes in Portuguese property law.
+While not technically mandatory, Please enlist the services of a qualified lawyer who specializes in Portuguese property law.
 A lawyer can guide you through the legal intricacies, review contracts, and ensure a smooth transaction.

 We can recommend some great ones so please reach out to us if you’d like a recommendation.